-Phalanx, not Failure: PCB Shielding to Protect Your Design
+Phalanx, not Failure: PCB Circuit Shielding to Protect Your Design

 Within those circuit outposts, renegade wires and traces do everything possible to allow electromagnetic interference (EMI) to escape into the outer reaches of their domains.
 Those skirmishes never end.
 Shielding should exist as part of your overall PCB design strategy.
 Rather than viewing shields as an add-on feature, shields and shielding designs should become part of the initial design process for PCBs.

-RF front end, switching, and clock circuits emit EMI through conducted paths or through radiation.
-A combination of good PCB design and good shielding mitigates EMI.
-Good PCB design for EMI revolves around the layout, the placement of filters, and ground planes.
+RF front end, switching, and clock circuits emit EMI shielding through conducted paths or through radiation.
+A combination of good printed circuit board design and good shielding mitigates EMI.
+Good PCB design for EMI shielding revolves around the layout, the placement of filters, and ground planes.
 A well-designed PCB minimizes parasitic capacitance and ground loops.

-Metal, magnetic materials, and gaskets used as shielding prevent EMI emissions.
+Metal, magnetic materials, and gaskets used as shielding prevent EMI shield emissions.

 Instead of a providing a physical barrier against spears and swords, PCB shielding simulates a Faraday cage connected to ground.
 While the ground plane makes up the bottom side of the cage, you can use metal shielding to form the other five sides.